cosmos/cosmos-sdk/docs/spec/store/README.md

 when it comes to the operations mentioned above.

-When dealing with state management in modules and clients, the Cosmos SDK provides various layers of abstractions or "store wrapping", where the IAVL store is the bottom most layer.
+When dealing with state management in modules and clients, the Cosmos SDK provides various layers of abstractions or "store wrapping", where the `iavl.Store` is the bottom most layer.
 When requesting a store to perform reads or writes in a module, the typical abstraction layer in order is defined as follows: